-In the descriptions of the various neutronic reactors given herein, only a little has been said regarding the uses of the reactors.
+In the descriptions of the various neutronic reactors, given herein, only a little has been said regarding the uses of the reactors.
 As such uses are many, only a few of the most important will be mentioned here.

-All of the reactors described herein are primarily extremely powerful neutron and gamma ray sources.
-When used as neutron sources, materials to be made radioactive can be placed in or close to the periphery of the reactors, and radioactive isotopes produced, for example, in large quantities, as the materials are there exposed to the entire energy spectrum of the neutrons in or escaping from the reactor.
-As the leakage from the D2Ouranium reactor is even larger than the neutron leakage from the graphite-uranium reactors, a relatively larger neutron flux can be intercepted on the exterior of this type of reactor.
+65 All of the reactors described herein are primarily extremely powerful neutron and gamma ray sources.
+When used as neutron sources, materials to be made radioactive can be placed in or close to the periphery of the reactors, and radioactive isotopes produced, for example, in 70 large quantities, as the materials are there exposed to the entire energy spectrum of the neutrons in or escaping from the reactor.
+As the leakage from the D2O-uranium reactor is even larger than the neutron leakage from the graphite-uranium reactors, a relatively larger neutron flux in the D2O reactor and in the water cooled reactor de- 75 can be intercepted on the exterior of this type of reactor.

-One example of isotope production by exposure to reactor generated neutrons, followed by transmutation, is the manufacture of U from the thorium 232, for 60 which process thorium 233 can first be produced from thorium 232, the extent of the reaction being dependent upon the product of the slow neutron density and the time of exposure.
-Thorium 233 then decays to form protoactinium 233 and thence to uranium 92 65 which is valuable as a fissionable material similar in its action to U and 94.
+One example of isotope production by exposure to reactor generated neutrons, followed by transmutation, is the manufacture of U^{233} from the thorium 232, for which process thorium 233 can first be produced from thorium 232, the extent of the reaction being dependent upon the product of the slow neutron density and the time of exposure.
+Thorium 233 then decays to form protoactinium 233 and thence to uranium 92233 which is valuable as a fissionable material similar in its action to U^{235} and 94^{239} .
 The reaction is as follows: